An introduction to $p$-adic $L$-functions

 where $\sigma_{k-1}(n) = \sum_{0<d|n}d^{k-1}$ and $q = e^{2 i \pi z}$.
 In particular, it is a power series with rational coefficients.
 (This is a standard exercise; see \cite[Chapter 1.1]{DS05} for details).\\

 From the definition, we see the Kubota--Leopoldt $p$-adic $L$-function as a pseudo-measure that, when evaluated at $x^k$ with $k \geq 4$ even, gives (up to an Euler factor) the constant coefficient of the Eisenstein series of weight $k$.
 The idea now is to find measures giving similar interpolations of the other coefficients.
-Fortunately, these are much easier to deal with: we only need interpolations of the functions $d \mapsto d^{k-1}$, where $k$ is varying $p$-adically.
-When $d$ is coprime to $p$, we can define this measure simply to be $\delta_d$, the Dirac measure at $d$ (recalling this is defined by evaluation at $d$).
+Fortunately, these are much easier to deal with: we only need interpolations of the functions $k \mapsto d^{k}$, where $k$ is varying $p$-adically.
+When $d$ is coprime to $p$, we do this by viewing $d$ as an element of $\zpe$ and considering the Dirac measure $\delta_d$ at $d$ (that is, evaluation at $d$).
 Indeed, $\int_{\zpe} x^k \cdot \delta_d = d^{k}$ for any $k \in \Z$.

 When $d$ is divisible by $p$, however, we run into an immutable obstacle.
 There is no Dirac measure on $\Zp^\times$ corresponding to evaluation at $p$, since $p \notin \Zp^\times$.
-Moreover, the function $p \mapsto p^k$ can \emph{never} be interpolated continuously $p$-adically; it simply behaves too badly for this to be possible.
+Moreover, the function $k \mapsto p^k$ can \emph{never} be interpolated continuously $p$-adically; it simply behaves too badly for this to be possible.
 Suppose there was indeed a measure $\theta_p$ with

 and then suppose $k_n$ is a strictly increasing sequence of integers $p$-adically tending to $k$.
 Then